OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-09.md

 ## Acts 9:9

-For three days he was without sight, and neither ate nor drank.
+For three days he remained blinded and did not eat or drink.

 ---